Designed to

 Reputation Stakes

-We're helping our first 1,000 professionals earn trust in the room and alignment in the work.
+We're helping our first 1,000 Comms professionals earn trust in the boardroom, and alignment in their work.

 CORRELATION ≠ CAUSATION